 A beloved leaderBy far the biggest influence on the current attitude of the Lliaqeu is the long-deceased Tichan Zilopnou.

-Zilopnou was both a renowned fighter, and a philosopher— penning many of the tenets of the effective Lliaqeu faith.
+Zilopnou was both a renowned fighter, and a philosopher— writing many of the tenets of the effective Lliaqeu faith.

-He died in battle, before his dream of uniting the city-states of Cipou Canyon could be realized— and when it finally was, they named the new nation in his honor.
+He died in battle, before his dream of uniting the city-states of Cipou Canyon could be realized.
+When it finally was, they named the new nation in his honor.

 Stay still, simply put, means that one should hold their tongue rather than complain.